PhucDong/the-vault-fe/README.md

 # The Vault FE
-Latest update: **27 Dec 2024**
+Latest update: **13 Jan 2025**

 ## Description
 The vault is a personal project.
 It's a website for anime/manga lovers that allows them to search for their favorite titles, save their progress, and write reviews.

 ## Challenges

-- Persist advanced search filters after closing the advanced search or refreshing the browser
+- Persist search value & advanced filters after closing the advanced search or refreshing the browser
-- Whenever the browser is refreshed, associating components are not rendered
+  - Persist only some states, not EVERYTHING
+  - Persist states of certain location.pathname
 - How can I check similarity between 2 strings?
 Return a list of the most similar strings

+## Solutions
+- Use **redux-persist" to store Redux states to localStorage

 ## Mock JSON servers